mmister411/salvationelements/Semantic_Function_Schema.md

 # Semantic Domain Schema for Propositional Analysis

+## Documentation

+The **Semantic Domain Schema** is a structured analytical tool for explicational analysis with a high degree of conceptual rigor.
+It emphasizes logical structure, terminological precision, and categorical separation.
+It is not a summary or topical overview.
+It is a logic-based, condition-sensitive diagnostic form that defines what something is called, what it does, how it works, and under what conditions it operates.

+It pivots on ontological domains or modes.
+An Event or a Relationship or a Role or Entity Attributes etc. would be handed separately.
+Subheadings and instructions  present for all to delineate what sections are meant to be filled in for what domain.
+The schema is meant to be wholly instantiated separately per applicable domain.
+If procedure, then we're only talking about a procedure, if there were a role associated with the procedure, it would be a full stop different instantiation not be me mixed.

+This schema is designed to support fractal-like instantiation for bubbling-up to dense, comprehensive propositional documentaiton.
+Many concepts in the created order are dense and multifaceted.
+If broken down first, propositionally level set, then built back up, much preventable confusion can be reduced.

+---

+## Schema

 - Functional/Mechanical/Concretely Descriptive Title of Attribute, Relationship, Role or Event
   - Synonymous Terminology
     - All Domains